2026 Program

 Follow what resonates and gather in smaller groups to engage, listen and reflect in one of the sessions below.

-with Cameron Adams, Amie Kaufman, Edward Tsoi and Tamsin Jones
+with Cameron Adams, Amie Kaufman, Edward Tsoi & Joel Pearlman

 In a world of AI-generated music, art and media, can we still trust what we see, hear and share?
 Can we trust communication itself?

-with Indy Johar, Samy Mansour and Eleanor Gammell
+with Indy Johar (Virtual), Samy Mansour & Eleanor Gammell

 AI is rewriting the rules of the economy, attracting all of the capital and attention.
 Who and what gets left behind?
 Can we trust the market and its makers to keep humanity at the centre?

-with Jarrel Seah, Tonya Higgins and Tamsin Jones
+with Jarrel Seah, Tonya Higgins, Damon O'Sullivan & Tamsin Jones

 As AI enters the systems that care for us, from hospitals to mental health services, what happens to human care?
 Where can technology replace, and where must the human remain central?